-Persistent nipple pain in the early weeks of breastfeeding, or nipple pain that appears after several weeks or months of pain-free nursing, may be caused by thrush which is a yeast infection of the nipples.
-Additional symptoms can include
+Persistent nipple pain in the early weeks of breastfeeding, or nipple pain that appears after several weeks or months of pain-free nursing, may be caused by thrush, which is a yeast infection of the nipples.
+Thrush is caused by a yeast fungus, usually Candida albicans.
+Additional symptoms can include:

 Be sure to examine other causes of nipple and breast pain.
-(There is a thorough list at the end of this article.)
-Positioning and latch-on problems are the most common causes of pain.
-Breastfeeding isn't supposed to hurt!
-Check out the LLLI Sore Nipples FAQ for additional information.
+(See a list below this entry for an extensive list.)
+Positioning and latching problems are the most common causes of pain.
+Breastfeeding isn’t supposed to hurt!
+Check out our post on Sore Nipples for more information.

 After treatment for thrush begins, the symptoms may appear to get worse for a couple of days before improving.
-While the pain continues, offer your baby short, frequent feedings, beginning of the least painful side.
+While the pain continues, offer your baby short, frequent feedings, beginning on the least painful breast.
+Using crushed ice on the nipples before breastfeeding will often numb them enough to make nursing bearable.
 Be sure to rinse your nipples and let them air dry after each feeding.

 In addition to the medical treatment, there are other steps you can take.

-- Rinsing your nipples with a vinegar and water solution (1 tablespoon vinegar to 1 cup water) after every feeding is helpful.
+- Rinsing your nipples with a vinegar and water solution (1 tablespoon apple cider vinegar preferred to 1 cup water) after every feeding is helpful.
 Use a fresh cotton ball for each application and mix a new solution every day.

-- Some women add acidophilus supplements (40 million units per day) to their diet.
+- Some women add a probiotic to their diet.
+Acidophilus supplements (40 million units per day) is commonly cited.

 - Some women find that reducing yeast and sugar in their diet helps.